WUTQ-FM: Programming

 Weekdays begin with a local interview and information show, The Talk of the Town, hosted by Jason Aiello, Rocco LaDuca and Mark Wolber.
 The rest of the schedule is made up of nationally syndicated talk shows, The Glenn Beck Radio Program, The Chris Plante Show, The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, The Larry Elder Show and Red Eye Radio.

 Weekends feature shows on money, health, real estate, technology and home repair.
 Weekend syndicated programs include At Home with Gary Sullivan, Jill Schlesinger on Money, Rich DeMuro on Tech, The Ben Ferguson Show and Sunday Nights with Bill Cunningham.
-WUTQ-FM simulcasts newscasts from NBC Network affiliate Channel 2 WKTV.
+WUTQ-FM simulcasts newscasts from television station WKTV.
 Most hours begin with an update from Townhall News.

 History

-The station got its construction permit from the Federal Communications Commission in 1989.
-It was given the call sign WEIF.
-But it took several years for original owner Clara Crocco of Clayville, New York, to put the station on the air.
+The station got its construction permit from the Federal Communications Commission in 1989, and was assigned the call sign WEIF.
+It took several years for original owner Clara Crocco of Clayville, New York, to put the station on the air.
 The station officially signed on the air on July 11, 1994, as WVVC.
 It was a Christian radio station, owned by Bethany Broadcasting, with its studios and offices on Higby Road in New Hartford, New York.
 (The transmitter remains at that location, even after several ownership changes.)

-The station became a K-Love network affiliate in 2001, WVVC was sold to the Educational Media Foundation for $1.25 million.
-It was the first purchase made by EMF in the state of New York.
-When the station took the K-Love affiliation, the call letters were changed to WKVU, for K Love Utica.
+WVVC was sold to the Educational Media Foundation (EMF) in 2001 for $1.25 million; this was the first purchase made by EMF in the state of New York.
+It became Utica's K-Love station, under the call sign WKVU.

-On December 15, 2010 WRCK swapped frequencies with K-Love-formatted WKVU, with WRCK (and its Air 1 Christian rock format) moving to 100.7 FM and WKVU moving to 107.3 FM.
+On December 15, 2010, Air 1 station WRCK swapped frequencies with WKVU, with WRCK moving to 100.7 FM and WKVU moving to 107.3 FM.
 In November 2011, EMF announced that it would sell WRCK to Roser Communications and move Air 1 to WOKR (93.5 FM), which had previously carried the now-defunct God's Country Radio Network.